RhinoW/BillySnowMatesWebsite/content/faq/travel-insurance-basics.md

 It can’t be a surprise that this is a key restriction - the more days you spend on the snow the more likely you are to break yourself and therefore the higher the cost.

-_"Oh I'll just tell em I only flew out a few days ago, how will they know?"_ you say.
-It won't work.
+_"Oh I'll just tell em I only flew out a few days ago, how will they know?"_ It won't work.
 For anything but a trivial claim they will ask for proof (e.g.  receipts for out and return travel).

 If you're staying or working an entire season search for "Seasonaires insurance" and beware some policies will be invalidated if you're working abroard, esp if you're working 'on the mountain'.
 Your employer should be able to advise.

 ## Helmets, Booze and Jerry of the Day

 All Insurance companies will refuse to pay out if you've been reckless.
-Exactly what constitutes reckless is a grey area but if you start hucking avi barriers above closed pistes after a heavy session at the Folie Douche then that word might apply.
+Exactly what constitutes reckless is a grey area but if you start hucking backflips off avi barriers above a closed piste after a heavy session at the Folie Douche then that word might apply.

 Some companies are starting to mandate the use of helmets.
 If you prefer to slide naked then check the T&C's.